Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Strengthening Exercises for the Limbs

-Walking is the best exercise for patients with emphysema.
+Walking is the best exercise for people with emphysema.
 In studies of lung rehabilitation, regular exercise increased walking distance and improved breathing.
-Patients should try to walk three or four times a day for 5 to 15 minutes each time.
+People should try to walk three or four times a day for 5 to 15 minutes each time.
 Devices that assist with breathing may reduce the breathlessness that occurs during exercise.

 Yoga and Eastern Practices